aiijazfatima/dev-heatwave-genai/stop-services/stop-services.md

 In this lab, you will be guided through the following task:

-- Stop the DB system.
+- Stop the HeatWave instance.
 - Delete the bucket.

 ### Prerequisites